TomCodd/TomCodd/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on the [MAPS project](https://www.micronutrient.support/) (based at the University of Nottingham) as a Data Scientist and some personal projects
+- 👯 I’m looking to collaborate on open science nutrition projects, paleoclimatology research, and meteorological/photographic planners!
+- 💬 Ask me about writing scripts and functions for analysing Nutritional Data in R
+- 📫 How to reach me: tbc5@protonmail.com
+- 😄 Pronouns: he/him

 <!--
 **TomCodd/TomCodd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.